ThrowTheSwitch/Ceedling/docs/PluginDevelopmentGuide.md

 pluging abilities are often a great way to provide configuration to programmatic `Plugin` subclasses (Ceedling plugins options #2).

-## Three flvors of configuration plugins exist
+## Three flavors of configuration plugins exist

 1. **YAML defaults.** The data of a simple YAML file is incorporated into Ceedling's configuration defaults during startup.